Understanding Your Phobia – A Personal Guide

 The Most Common Clinical Phobias

-Social Phobia: Fear of Social Evaluation
+Social Phobia: The Fear of Negative Evaluation in Social Contexts

-Specific Phobias: Fear of Very Specific Things
+Specific Phobias: Fear of Very Concrete Things

 Summary